AhmadBaracat/ahmedbaracat.github.io/_posts/2024-08-25-on-leaving-meta.md

 <br>
 Signing out of the Meta-verse 😂.

-(The GIF below is created by  my manager and a collegue at Meta as a leaving gift 💝)
+(The GIF below is created by  my manager and a colleague at Meta as a leaving gift 💝)

 ![](/assets/LeavingMeta.gif)